The Winds of War (miniseries): Release

 A premiere screening of the first episode was held in Washington, D.C. at the Kennedy Center on Thursday, February 3, 1983, three nights before airing on ABC.
 The screening was attended by members of the cast including Robert Mitchum, Ali MacGraw, John Houseman, Polly Bergen and Peter Graves.
 Producer/director Dan Curtis and writer and Washington resident Herman Wouk also attended, though Wouk refused all requests for interviews, saying "I'm a very private person."
 Also attending were Paramount owner Charles Bluhdorn, who hosted the event, as well as ABC Motion Pictures President Brandon Stoddard, Jack Valenti, Ted Kennedy, Robert McNamara, Art Buchwald, two senators, and numerous other Washington luminaries.

+ABC released a 24-page "magazine for viewers" along with the miniseries.
+Published by the Cultural Information Service, the magazine contains a timeline of the series.
+It also includes features on the fictional character General Armin von Roon, historical figures including FDR, Churchill, Hitler, and Stalin, and events including the Battle of Britain.
+It also includes an extensive bibliography about WWII, the Holocaust, and other contextual material.

 After running a massive year-long advertising campaign, which cost an additional $23 million, ABC reported that the miniseries had 140 million viewers for all or part of its eighteen hours, making it the most-watched miniseries up to that time, beating previous champ, Roots.

 Reception

 Critical response

 New York Times TV critic John O'Connor said that the "hoopla on The Winds of War' has been nearly as massive as the project itself.
 The result, while not as artistically impressive as 'Brideshead Revisited,' is less manipulative than 'Holocaust' and at least as emotionally compelling as 'Roots.'"
 Mitchum, he said, "manages to carry the art of acting to the extremes of minimalism.
 He moves like an imposing battleship."
 Most of the actors, he said, are "at least 10 years older than the characters they are playing."
 Overall, O'Connor said, "the story does hold.
 It rumbles along, creating its own momentum, until it eventually becomes the television equivalent of a good read that can't be put down."

 Columnist Tom Shales of The Washington Post called the miniseries "bulbous and bloated" and said "a first-year film-school student could edit three or four hours out of the thing without hurting the flow at all."
 Watching Winds of War, he said, "ecstatic superlatives like 'competent' and 'acceptable' come to mind."
 He ridiculed the performances, and described the actors as too old for their roles.
-Winds of War was generally historically accurate, getting numerous details correct such as places, dates, and small dialog such as Hitler saying to Foreign Minister Ribbentrop, "Now what?" when the two heard of the British and French declaration of war on September 3, 1939 -- an important detail many documentaries get wrong (depicting Hitler's surprise that the Western powers would take action over Poland).
+Winds of War was generally historically accurate, getting numerous details correct such as places, dates, and small dialog such as Hitler saying to Foreign Minister Ribbentrop, "Now what?" when the two heard of the British and French declaration of war on September 3, 1939—an important detail many documentaries get wrong (depicting Hitler's surprise that the Western powers would take action over Poland).

 The show was a success throughout the United States and received many accolades, including Golden Globe nominations and various Emmy wins and nominations.